jxmot/alexa-skill-experiments/README.md

 # Purpose

 This repository contains some experiments that are intended either as Skill applications or as *support* software.
 I don't guarantee that **anything** here actually works.
-But something does does work and it's usable I'll likely create a repository specifically for it.
+But if something does does work and it's usable then it's likely that I'll create a repository specifically for it.